shiiou/shiiou/README.md

 </div>

-### I'm Little Shiiou, a developer self-taught 👨‍💻 working remotely since 2019 🚀
+### I'm Little Shiiou, a developer in self-taught 👨‍💻 working since 2019 🚀

 - 🎮 I’m currently not working